cmacmackin/markdown-include/README.md

   paths for the include statement.
 (Default: the run-directory.)
 - __encoding__: Encoding of the files used by the include statement.
 (Default: utf-8.)
 - __inheritHeadingDepth__ : If true, increases headings on include
   file by amount of previous heading.
-Combiens with headingOffset option, below.
+Combines with headingOffset option, below.
 (Default: False.)
-- __headingOffset__: Increases heading depth by a specific ammount, in addition to the inheritHeadingDepth Option.
+- __headingOffset__: Increases heading depth by a specific amount, in addition to the inheritHeadingDepth Option.
 (Default: 0)
 - __throwException__: When true, if the extension is unable to find an included file it will throw an exception which the user can catch.
 If false (default), a warning will be printed and Markdown will continue parsing the file.
+- __trimNewlines__: Remove redundant newlines from files with specified extension.
+Value is a comma delimited list of extensions.
+  Defaults to none.

 ## Examples